allendecid/AIchat/README.md

 ```
 The weight will be calculated based on the frequency of that word on the document and a lower bound or base.
 The lower bound is composed of a base number `base=1/length(question)`.
-The partial weight is then defined as as the frequency of that word plus the base `partialweight=base+1.0/freq[word]`.
+The partial weight is then defined as as the inverse frequency of that word plus the base `partialweight=base+1.0/freq[word]`.

 Finally the weights are normalized as the individual weights divided by the total weights of that sentence `weight=partialweight/sum(partialweights)`, alowing their sum to be 1 for each sentence.